XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 ---
 # Issue a Fungible Token

 Anyone can issue various types of tokens in the XRP Ledger, ranging from informal "IOUs" to fiat-backed stablecoins, purely digital fungible and semi-fungible tokens, and more.
-This tutorial demonstrates the technical steps of creating a token in the ledger.
-For more information on how XRP Ledger tokens work, see [Issued Currencies](issued-currencies.html); for more on the business decisions involved in issuing a stablecoin, see [Become an XRP Ledger Gateway](become-an-xrp-ledger-gateway.html).
+This tutorial shows the technical steps of creating a token in the ledger.
+For more information on how XRP Ledger tokens work, see [Issued Currencies](issued-currencies.html); for more on the business decisions involved in issuing a stablecoin, see [Become an XRP Ledger Gateway](become-an-xrp-ledger-gateway.html). <!-- STYLE_OVERRIDE: ious -->

 ## Prerequisites